lavanya23-8/-Jewellery-website/README.md

 # -Jewellery-website.
 # Jewellery Shop Website.

 A responsive and elegant frontend web application for an online jewellery shop.
-The website showcases beautiful jewellery collections, provides product details, and includes an interactive and user-friendly interface designed for an excellent customer experience...
+The website showcases beautiful jewellery collections, provides product details, and includes an interactive and user-friendly interface designed for an excellent customer experience....

  ### Project Overview.
 This project is designed as part of a Web Development Internship at Websort, Bengaluru.